stephan-nylinder/module-organising-data-dm-practices/_episodes/003-spreadsheets.md

 > 1. With the person next to you, work on the messy data so that a computer will be able to understand it.
 Clean up the 2016 and 2017 tabs, and put them all together in one spreadsheet.
-> 1. What do you think was wrong with this data and how would you fix it?
+> 1. What do you think was wrong with this data and how would you fix it? <!-- the exercise is to fix, while this seems to be a discussion point?
+Also, under solution I would expect a link to an actual solution of the exercise, when everything is cleaned (plus the solution duplicates everything is next section, so seems unnecessarily redunant) -->
 >
 >> ### Solution
 >> - [Multiple tables](#tables)